“The Longest Night”

 The stasis didn’t last.

 A young man in a gray hoodie was first to hurl himself through the door.
-He brought a huge rock in both hands and arced it down toward the top of Luke’s skull.
+He clutched a huge rock in both hands and swung it hard toward the top of Luke’s skull.

 Luke rebounded with a loose fist and a second, more forceful eruption.
 His assailant went reeling across the room and slammed into the stone wall, then slumped to the ground.